TurcoRiccardo/ARC_AGI/README.md

 - based on the central column in the figure
 - we can select all the columns in the figure

+### Color Figure Representation
+We can represent the grid as a group of figures composed by pixels of different color, figures can be overlapped.

+We can apply different types of actions to figures:
+- **moveFigure:** moves the selected figure of one in one direction

 ### Border Representation
 We can represent the grid as a group of border having the same color having an central area, we do not allow overlapping border.